Resource meta section

 files

-Description:the file section comprises the path of the file that contains the confidential data that needs to be stored.
+Description: The file section comprises the path of the file that contains the confidential data that needs to be stored.
 They are defined in the form of key-value pairs, which vary from secret type to type, and interpolated within the data field once the manifest file has been applied.

 Data Type Requirement Default Value Possible Value